Article

 Choose a Leadership Approach

-Understanding the dominant culture type within an organization allows for improved leadership and management practices.
+Understanding the dominant culture type within an organization allows for an aligned leadership style and improved management practices.

 The Competing Values Framework helps agile leaders develop management approaches that resonate with an organization’s core values–creating an environment with clear messaging that drives cultural transformation.